dank101/4.3BSD-Reno/README.md

 We are happy to send you information about  our  June,  1990 test  release  of  the  Fourth  Berkeley  Software  Distribution, 4.3BSD-Reno.
-This release represents an  intermediate  point  in the  development of 4.4BSD; several new facilities have been com- pleted and are ready for external use, while other new facilities slated  for the 4.4BSD release have not yet been integrated.
+This release represents an  intermediate  point  in the  development of 4.4BSD; several new facilities have been completed and are ready for external use, while other new facilities slated  for the 4.4BSD release have not yet been integrated.
 Our goal in making this release available is to get feedback  on  any problems  in  the design or implementation of the new facilities,